louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 implement a multicast solution and a unicast solution.
 This increases the complexity and the cost of the application.
-For this reason, many applications that send the same information to a large set of receivers like streaming services or software updates, still rely on TCP or QUIC over unicast.
+For this reason, many applications that send the same information to a large set of receivers, such as streaming services and software updates, still rely on TCP or QUIC over unicast.
 This is inefficient from the network viewpoint as the network carries the same information multiple times.